bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/message.md

 ## Content type

-The encoder and decoder that is used to marshal/unmarshal the message payload depends on the message content type.
+The encoder and decoder are used to marshal/unmarshal the message payload depends on the message content type.
 By default, the content type is `application/json`, but it can be changed in the message definition or globally in the AsyncAPI document in `defaultContentType` field.